GoogleCloudPlatform/cloud-hackathons/hacks/iac-with-tf/README.md

 1. All of this configuration is in the Cloud Source Repository

-## Challenge 4: Roll out an HTTP server on a VM
+## Challenge 4: Hello HTTP server

 ### Introduction

-Now we're done with the prerequisites we can now roll out a VM with an HTTP server.
+Now we're done with the prerequisites we can finally roll out a VM as an HTTP server.

 ### Description